 Learn about our Solar System and its spherical bodies.
 They describe the movements of Earth and other planets relative to the Sun, the Moon relative to Earth and the Earth's rotation to explain day and night.
-Learn about pneumatic systems.
-They experiment with pneumatics before designing, making and evaluating a pneumatic machine that performs a useful function.
+We will also learn about forces, mechanics and pneumatic systems.
+They will be experimenting with pneumatics before designing, making and evaluating a pneumatic machine that performs a useful function.